symfony/symfony-docs/validation/custom_constraint.rst

             }

             // custom constraints should ignore null and empty values to allow
-            // other constraints (NotBlank, NotNull, etc.) take care of that if (null === $value || '' === $value) {
+            // other constraints (NotBlank, NotNull, etc.) to take care of that if (null === $value || '' === $value) {
                 return;
             }